Seilamuk/Seilamuk-/unity/Android-InApp-Unity-Documentation.md

 <img src="./unity/images/unity-android-import-package.png" />

-**3.** Import all the package's items by pressing "All" and then "Import"
+**3.** Import all the package's items by pressing "All" and then "Import".
+If you already have an AndroidManifest.xml file, uncheck it before pressing "Import".
 <img src="./unity/images/unity-android-import-all.png" />

 [Back to top](#top)